 Canvas (http://canvas.utexas.edu/) will be used to post announcements, readings and other course documents, assignments, and lecture slides.
 Canvas allows us to email the whole class and to have announcements and assignment reminders posted to your page, so be on the lookout for messages from us on occasion.
-Please check which email address is being used by the University for you and check your notification settings on canvas to make sure that you are receiving all relevant information.
+We recommend that you check the email address being used by the University for you and check your "notification settings" on canvas to make sure that you are receiving all relevant information.